By DAVE BRUHA, Publisher and Editor

 welcome news, you can't haul grain, move an oil rig,

-or drive to the hospital on a pro
+or drive to the hospital on a promise.

 The Consort Enterprise, established in 1912, is a weekly publication primarily serving the communities of Consort, Veteran, Monitor, Kirriemuir, Altario and Compeer.
 As the west opened up following the turn of the 20th century, the emergent villages usually had a hotel, cafe, livery barn, blacksmith, general store, hardware, bank, pool room, barber and a weekly newspaper.
 The first copy of The Consort Enterprise (a single news sheet) was printed on equipment that still exists in the local museum.
 With computers now fully entrenched in the Enterprise office, a museum was built in Consort to preserve the history and tools of the newspaper pioneers on the Alberta prairies.